graelo/website/content/tokio/tutorial/channels.md

 title: "Channels"
 ---

-Now that we have learned a bit about concurrency with Tokio, let's apply this on the client side.
-Put the server code we wrote before into an explicit binary
+Let's deepen the concurrency concepts we learned by applying them to the client side.

-file:
+Move the server code we wrote before into an explicit binary file:

 ```text
 mkdir src/bin
 mv src/main.rs src/bin/server.rs
 ```

-and create a new binary file that will contain the client code:
+In this chapter, we will ignore the basic `hello-redis.rs` we were using, and write new client code in the following source file:

 ```text
 touch src/bin/client.rs
 ```

-In this file you will write this page's code.
-Whenever you want to run it, you will have to launch the server first in a separate terminal window:
+This client code will connect our server (`src/bin/server.rs`), so whenever you want to run the client, you will have to launch the server first in a separate terminal window:

 ```text
 cargo run --bin server
 ```

-And then the client, __separately__:
+and then the client program in its own terminal too:

 ```text
 cargo run --bin client